JelteF/derive_more/impl/doc/try_from.md

 # What `#[derive(TryFrom)]` generates

-This derive allows you to convert enum discriminants into their corresponding variants.
+Derive `TryFrom` allows you to convert enum discriminants into their corresponding variants.

+## Enums

-By default a `TryFrom<isize>` is generated, matching the [type of the discriminant](https://doc.rust-lang.org/reference/items/enumerations.html#discriminants).
+By default, a `TryFrom<isize>` is generated, matching the [type of the discriminant](https://doc.rust-lang.org/reference/items/enumerations.html#discriminants).
 The type can be changed with a `#[repr(u/i*)]` attribute, e.g., `#[repr(u8)]` or `#[repr(i32)]`.
 Only field-less variants can be constructed from their variant, therefor the `TryFrom` implementation will return an error for a discriminant representing a variant with fields.

-## Example usage

 ```rust
 # use derive_more::TryFrom;